holyseven/TransferLearningClassification/README.md

 4. run the script `./run_classification/train.sh`.

-On the database of Stanford Dogs, L2-SP should have around 85% classification accuracy while L2 nearly 80%.
+On the database of Stanford Dogs, L2-SP should have around 88~89% classification accuracy while L2 81~82%.
 Tested with Tensorflow 1.4, Python 2.7.